cangulec/insight/readme.md

 I have implemented both features as stand-alone programs in case the end-user would like to utilize only one.
 Both programs take 2 arguments (input file, output file).

+e.g. python ./src/tweets_cleaned.py ./tweet_input/tweets.txt ./tweet_output/ft1.txt

-It is assumed that the input file is text document with each line containing JSON of tweet from the Twitter API.
+It is assumed that the input file is a text document with each line containing JSON of tweet from the Twitter API.

-tweets.txt:
+Expected tweets.txt example:

 	{JSON of first tweet}
 	{JSON of second tweet}